 There may be more than one root success that makes a process perform at an optimal level.
 Each main header needs to be analyzed to determine what made it successful.
 Many successful processes have compound successes, where different factors combine to make the process a success.
 Rarely does a successful process have a single root success.

-One check that you can make after determining the top few root successes is to determine how the successful attributes relate to each other.
-You can use an interrelationship diagraph to determine if there are interconnections between the potential root successes.
-(See The Public Health Quality Improvement Handbook, by Ron Bialek, Grace Duffy, and John W. Moran, ASQ Quality Press, pages 199-201, for more information on the interrelationship digraph.)
-Determining these interconnections may show patterns that change your team’s decision on which root success(es) make the process effective.
+After determining the top few root successes, see how the successful attributes relate to each other using an interrelationship diagram to determine if there are interconnections between the potential root successes.
+Determining these interconnections may show patterns that change the decision on which root success(es) make the process effective.

 Another approach is to use the root success analysis rating form shown in Figure 4.
 This matrix offers a way to prioritize the root success(es) uncovered using the success and effect diagram.
-The matrix allows your team to assess each potential root cause over a number of potential impact dimensions and develop a score.
-The score can help rank the potential root successes.
-The attribute having the most impact on process success is ranked No. 1.
+The matrix allows the team to assess each potential root cause over a number of potential impact dimensions and develop a score.
+The score can help rank the potential root successes, with the attribute having the most impact ranked #1.